Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Lions stats and trends

-- Detroit has eight wins against the spread in 11 games this season.

-- This season, the Lions have an against-the-spread record of 5-1 in their six games as an underdog of 7.5 points or more.
+- The Lions have an against the spread record of 5-1 in their six games as an underdog of 7 points or more this year.

-- Detroit's games this year have hit the over three times in 12 opportunities (25%).
+- Detroit's games this season have hit the over on three of 12 set point totals (25%).

-- This season the Lions have turned the ball over 14 times, one more than the Vikings' takeaways (13).
+- This year the Lions have turned the ball over 14 times, one more than the Vikings' takeaways (13).

 Home and road insights

-- Detroit has hit the over twice in six home games this year.
+- Detroit has hit the over twice in six home games this season.

-- The average point total in Lions home games this season is 46.6 points, 0.1 more than this matchup's over/under (46.5).
+- The average point total in Lions home games this season is 46.6 points, 0.1 more than this contest's over/under (46.5).

-- This year away from home, Minnesota is 4-2 against the spread and 2-4 overall.
+- Minnesota is 4-2 against the spread, and 2-4 overall, in away games.

-- In five of six away games this year, Minnesota has gone over the total.
+- In five of six away games this year, Minnesota has hit the over.

 Powered by Data Skrive.